csinparallel/CSinParallel/Exemplars/StochasticGameOfLife/README.md

 ### Examining scalability

-As a quick test of strong scalability, try these tests (try the trng version if you have it):
+As a quick test of **strong scalability**, try these tests (try the trng version also if you have it):
 ```
 ./cpprand_stgol_omp -i 150 -w 1000 -l 1000 -t 1
 ./cpprand_stgol_omp -i 150 -w 1000 -l 1000 -t 2